We Care About You and Our Community

 HOW Volunteers provide transportation to medical and social service appointments , companionship on a 1:1 basis, and assistance with light household errands.
 HOW does not receive any state or federal support and exists on private donations, fundraising events and grants.

 Outer Cape Health Services

 The need for reliable access to high-quality healthcare on the Lower and Outer Cape is so great and necessary toward the economic sustainability of our community.

 As a federally, qualified community health center, Outer Cape Health Services delivers a wide array of services to individuals from all walks of life—from newborns, to seniors, working families, and seasonal residents and visitors.
 OCHS cares for all in need on the Outer and Lower Cape, 18,000 patients from Yarmouth to Provincetown.
 Since the expansion in Harwich Port and Wellfleet, more than 2,000 new patients have signed on with unabated demand.

 Established in 1992, the Soup Kitchen In Provincetown (SKIP) provides a hot, nourishing lunch to Outer Cape Cod residents, November through April, Monday through Friday.

 SKIP's goal is to provide nutritious and healthy meals in a welcoming and warm atmosphere for all individuals on the Outer Cape who are either in need or seek community.
-The lack of proper nutrition for many in this area is an ongoing challenge, particularly as it relates to the town's seasonally employed and chronically unemployed residents.

 SKIP's daily mealtime also serves as a resource place for referrals to social programs for further help in all areas of need.
 SKIP shares its office with the Interfaith Council for the Homeless on Thursday from 9:30 am to 1:30 pm from November through April, for the purpose of providing housing assistance.